Ninjaneer87/andrejground-blog/src/content/blog/sliding-box-over-the-active-item.md

 }
 ```

-Our `AllElements` type is also going te be a generic.
+`AllElements` type is also going to be a generic.
 It will make use of the `ItemElement` type.
 Now we have it all connected.

 ```ts
 /* useSlidingBox.ts */